cwi-dis/cwipc_realsense2/readme.md

 - Then install the Intel RealSense SDK.
 	- Look at <https://github.com/IntelRealSense/librealsense> and follow install instructions there for Mac.
 	- I had to manually add the *libusb* search path the the XCode project (*cmake* did something wrong)
-	- **This may fail on OSX 10.14...**
-	- Alternatively build with makefiles:
+	- **This may fail on OSX 10.14...**, alternatively build with makefiles:
 		- `mkdir build-makefiles`
 		- `cd build-makefiles`
 		- `LIBRARY_PATH=/usr/local/lib cmake .. -DBUILD_EXAMPLES=true -DBUILD_WITH_OPENMP=false -DHWM_OVER_XU=false -G "Unix Makefiles"`